Hossein-HH/Hossein-HH/README.md

 ## B.S.P/B.S.C Repositories

-- The **BSP (Bachelor Science Project)** prefix signifies an undergraduate project designed for a particular Bachelor's Degree Science course at Jahrom University.
+- The **BSP (Bachelor of Science Project)** prefix signifies an undergraduate project designed for a particular Bachelor's Degree Science course at Jahrom University.

-- The **BSC (Bachelor Science Course)** prefix designates a repository for undergraduate coursework, projects, documentation, and associated files specific to a Bachelor's Degree Science course at Jahrom University.
+- The **BSC (Bachelor of Science Course)** prefix designates a repository for undergraduate coursework, projects, documentation, and associated files specific to a Bachelor's Degree Science course at Jahrom University.

 ### BSP Repositories
 - [BSP-Simplus-Assembler](https://github.com/HuseynHuseyni/BSP-Simplus-Assembler)